 - Overall: 60% provides a theme; 30% provides contrast; 10% provides accent.

 - Paint selection: 60% of a dominant color; 30% of a secondary color; 10% of an accent color.

-- The room’s relationship to color of contents: 60% of the room’s color is the walls; 30% of the room’s color is the upholstery; 10% of the room’s color is in accent pieces.
+- The room’s relationship to the color of contents: 60% of the room’s color is the walls; 30% of the room’s color is the upholstery; 10% is in accent pieces.

-- No more than 60% of the room is filled with furniture/accessories, leaving plenty of “white space” to relieve the eye.
+- White Space: No more than 60% of the room is filled with furniture/accessories, leaving plenty of “white space” to relieve the eye.

-This is an entirely personal matter.
-Everyone has personal color preferences and a general idea of the colors they would want to use in their remodeling project.
-However, in choosing and using colors one should be aware of the effect that colors have on look, mood and feeling.
-The usual goal of a remodeling project is the creation of a space that will be comfortable for living and welcoming for entertaining.
-We are not looking to create a fashion plate for a trendy design magazine.
+Everyone has personal color preferences and a general idea of the colors they want to use in their remodeling project.
+However, in choosing and using colors, one should be aware of the effect colors have on look, mood, and feeling.
+The usual goal of a remodeling project is to create a space that will be comfortable for living and welcoming for entertaining.
+We are not looking to make a fashion plate for a trendy design magazine.

 Matching Space to Mood